cuauhtemoccatano/cuauhtemoccatano/README.md

 ##### UX Designer

 Creative UX Designer specializing in transforming ideas into content that shapes a focused, clean, and seamless user journey.
 Expert at organizing concepts to deliver an orderly and engaging user experience.

+### Languages

+Spanish: Native
+English: 90%
+fluent in reading, conversation and writing

+### Content Creator

+I have 2 podcasts, both in spanish, one about entrepreneurship and the other about yogi philosophy and meditation.
+De emprendedor a empresario
+Viviendo como un yogui en sociedad